Skip to Content

 Another issue with Trump’s strategy to attack people rather than to focus on policies is that when Biden dropped out of the election, Trump’s work destroying Biden’s image became irrelevant.
 This forced him to find insults and flaws in Harris, his new competitor.

-However, with Trump repeatedly making sexist, racist and personal attacks on Harris, it is poorly reflected in his polling.
-Even with Trump returning to his 2016 election playbook and offensive comments about his competitor, his favorability, while low, has still increased.
+Trump repeatedly makes sexist, racist and personal attacks on Harris, which reflect poorly in his polling.
+The former President has returned to his 2016 election playbook, making offensive comments about his competitor, which ultimately results in low favorability.

 Moreover, Trump’s demographic of voters represents his sexist ideals, with 67 percent of young male voters supporting Trump whereas only 29 percent of young females say they support Trump.
 While some may find Trump’s vulgar comments to be a draw, ultimately they play a major part in his lower favorability ratings and poor polling with female voters.
 While some may approve of his sexist comments, his ratings would be much higher without unnecessary comments on gender.